longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

   As a reminder, you can also get rid of the Despotism penalty with the :wonder:`Pyramids` Small Wonder if that fits your strategy better.
 However, at some point you **must** get to Democracy.

-You should to research the following technologies (not necessarily in this order):
+You should research the following technologies (not necessarily in this order):

 * :advance:`Currency` --- Gives :improvement:`Marketplace` improvement, which increases the luxury and tax
   output in a city by 50%.